falkr/ttm4175/pages/unit-net1/preparation.md

 We will talk more about IP subnets in the classroom.
 However, if you want to learn more about it in advance, you can check this video with a pizza analogy for subnets!

-:aside: this one is a bit too slow but it motivates _why_ we want subnets.
+:tip: This one is a bit too slow-paced but it motivates _why_ we want subnets.

 ---
 type: youtube